 So, what will happen in this case?
 It’s hard to say, but in many instances of assault and battery cases, victims can successfully sue due to physical harm.
 This case differs because Caban didn’t suffer any significant physical injuries, so he must prove the emotion damage the assault had on him.

 We will have to stay tuned to see what happens with Caban’s personal injury suit and we will see how Golden’s criminal charges play out as his arraignment is set for next week.

 If Caban had visited the doctor after the assault, it would have been a perfect time to document his emotional distress.
 Telling a doctor about the psychological indicators of emotional stress is a great tool to have hard evidence later down the line.
 For more information and tips like this, it’s important to have an experienced personal injury attorney on your side.
-If you need legal representation for your personal injury lawsuit, contact the Law Offices of J. Price McNamara.
+If you need legal representation for your personal injury lawsuit, contact J. Price McNamara ERISA Insurance Claim Attorney.
 Having a skilled attorney like J. Price McNamara can make all the difference in your case.
 You can get your case started by contacting our office for your free case review.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts